getsops/sops/README.rst

 Encrypting using Hashicorp Vault
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To understand how to deploy Vault securely this is not the place, we assume you have a instance (or more) of Vault running and you have privileged access to it.
+We assume you have an instance (or more) of Vault running and you have privileged access to it.
+For instructions on how to deploy a secure instance of Vault, refer to Hashicorp's official documentation.

 To easily deploy Vault locally: (DO NOT DO THIS FOR PRODUCTION!!!)